developerworld1/notes-app/README.md

 ## Support

-If you encounter any issues or have questions about MyProject, please [open an issue](https://github.com/yourusername/MyProject/issues) on GitHub.
+If you encounter any issues or have questions about NoteMaster, please [open an issue](https://github.com/yourusername/NoteMaster/issues) on GitHub.